VirgilSecurity/virgil-cli/doc/markdown/virgil-card-revoke-global.1.md

 NAME
 ====

-**card-revoke-global** -- revoke a global Virgil Card from the Keys Service.
+**card-revoke-global** -- revoke a Global Virgil Card from the Keys Service.

 SYNOPSIS
 ========